electron/electron/docs/tutorial/updates.md

 publish.

 ## Applying Updates
+1> Autoupdater
+An autoUpdater is an automated deployment system that regularly updates your users with the latest version of your application.
+The advantages of using an auto updater include:

+Automating the update of your user applications, Removing the need to download a new setup file for each update

+2> why should we use autoupdater & its advantages:
+The main pro of keeping your automatic update functions enabled is that any newly-discovered security or performance issues are, well, automatically updated.

+There’s no action required on your part; once a software developer has made a change, you can take advantage of that change right away.

+IT solutions vary by industry, but regardless of your field of business, security threats can wreak havoc.

+With automatic updates, once a security vulnerability has been addressed by the developer, the problem is fixed and you can go about your day.

 Now that you've configured the basic update mechanism for your application, you need to ensure that the user will get notified when there's an update.
 This